The Best Time to Travel to Alaska: Affordability and Activities Season by Season

 Early summer marks the beginning of the tourist season in Alaska.
 The warm summer months might not the best time to travel to Alaska on a budget, though.
 On the other hand, you get greater options when it comes to choosing different types of boat tours.
 Some of the most popular cruise adventures include Kenai Fjords National Park, Prince William Sound, Kodiak Island, and Katmai National Park.

 While Alaska’s summer provides better weather and greater opportunities to explore the state, it also attracts more visitors.
-Therefore, you can expect more crowds and practically no good deals.
+You can expect more crowds and practically no good deals.

 Come September, and you are ready to reap all the benefit of the Alaska’s shoulder season once again.
 You can still enjoy almost all summer activities, but with fewer crowds around and more frequent special offers.
 On top of that, you get to experience bountiful fall colors that seize Alaska during this time.